-- Ensure that children are aware of the success criteria, which is related to the learning objective, so that they are clear about learning expectations. - Use a variety of marking and feedback strategies to develop pupils own self-evaluation. - Continuously model good practice in marking to children as part of daily teaching to help them develop an ability to evaluate their own work and that of others. - Provide feedback through plenaries or group sessions. - Provide oral feedback wherever class discussion takes place. - Provide effective feedback to children about their work, recognising that this will take many forms, depending on the nature of the task and the time available. - Complete distance marking which is accessible to children and manageable for teacher.
-Comments should be appropriate to the age and ability of the child, and vary across year groups and Key stages.
-SEN issues should also be taken into consideration when commenting on work.
+- Ensure that children are aware of the success criteria, which is related to the learning objective, so that they are clear about learning expectations. - Use a variety of marking and feedback strategies to develop pupil's own self-evaluation. - Continuously model good practice in marking to children as part of daily teaching to help them develop an ability to evaluate their own work and that of others. - Provide feedback through plenaries or group sessions. - Provide oral feedback wherever class discussion takes place.